Digital Single Market: Revision of the consumer protection cooperation regulation

-Platform-to-business (P2B) Regulation
+Platform-to-business (P2B) regulation

 In its mid-term evaluation of the Digital Single Market Strategy, the Commission declared that it would present actions on unfair contracts and trading practices in platform-to-business relations.
 The origin of this P2B regulation can notably be found in the growing significance of online intermediary platforms.
 Moreover, "online intermediary platforms function as two-sided markets: the more suppliers that use a certain platform, the more attractive it becomes for customers; the more customers use a certain platform, the more attractive it becomes for suppliers".
-For Benhamou the characteristics of the two-sided markets make it harder to regulate because an intervention on one side of the market can create non-desired or counterproductive effects on the other side of the market.
+For Françoise Benhamou the characteristics of the two-sided markets make it harder to regulate because an intervention on one side of the market can create non-desired or counterproductive effects on the other side of the market.
 This two-sided market aspect creates a concentration of supply and demand on a restricted number of online intermediary platforms and because a large part of B2C transactions is taking place on those platforms, "it becomes very important for traders to have access to such a platform and as such, it places them in a weak position vis-à-vis platforms.
 Platforms may abuse their relatively stronger position in order to impose unfair terms and conditions upon traders and/or to use unfair commercial practices towards them".

 The Platform-to-business regulation was adopted on 20 June 2019 and its application started on 12 July 2020, date before which the "platforms had to ensure they complied with the P2B Regulation".
-For the Commission, the regulation « is the first ever set of rules for creating a fair, transparent and predictable business environment for smaller businesses and traders on online platforms ».
+For the Commission, the regulation "is the first ever set of rules for creating a fair, transparent and predictable business environment for smaller businesses and traders on online platforms".
 The regulation also aims to fill the gap between EU and national law and "to establish a fair, predictable, sustainable and trusted online business environment, while maintaining and further encouraging an innovation-driven ecosystem around online platforms across the EU".
 For Cauffman, "the protection offered largely remains limited to transparency obligations imposed on platform operators.
 It remains to be seen whether this is sufficient to offer professional sellers the desired protection".
 The regulation is important because "according to a recent European Commission study, 46% of all business users experience problems with online platforms in the course of their business relationships, with an impact on the EU economy in the range of €2 billion to €19.5 billion a year".